 Cassandra felt a flare of frustration.
 He was just like all the others, she thought.
-She braced for the impact, for the way his gaze would cool, for the way he would subtly draw away.
+She braced for the impact, for the way his gaze would harden, for the way he would subtly draw away.
 All men did at this point.

 But to Cassandra’s surprise, Robert’s warm smile grew even warmer.

 “The Right Hand of the Divine!” he chortled, more laughing the words than speaking them.
-“Oh, my aunt Evelyn goes on about you all the time.
+“Oh, my Aunt Evelyn goes on about you all the time.
 You and the other one - the Left Hand.
 Lilly, is it?
 Aunt Evie’s always talking about how wonderful you two are.
 Devoted servants of the Chantry and all that.
 Piety is her sort of thing.”

 “Curious that she’s related to you,” Cassandra replied dryly.